$87,214Average Value$66Average Price per Sq Ft4Homes For Sale

 Fairfield features a mix of single- and multifamily residences, but all were built from the early-to-mid 20th century and most have Craftsman or colonial styling.
 Many of the neighborhood’s options have multistory floor plans, that stretch 1,358 square feet on average.
 These houses were built closely together, but properties still come with a good bit of backyard space on compact lots.
 Homes that need work sell for $20,000 to $75,000, while those in better condition go for $80,000 to $300,000.

-Fairfield residents take pride in their homes and enjoy taking care of them.
+Fairfield residents take pride in their homes and enjoy taking care of them, as many feature manicured lots.

-Large two story homes line the streets of Fairfield.
+Large two story homes are prevalent on the tree-lined streets of Fairfield.

 1/2